neelriyer/aerial/README.md

 From a middle image stitches all 8 surrounding tiles in their relevant positions and returns this stitched image

 Current middle image is: "1855779_1265826.jpg".
-Change the file_name variable to modify this.
+Open image_stitcher.py and change the file_name variable to modify this.

 Handles corner images and side images.
 Will return as many surrounding tiles as necessary (either 4 tiles or 6 tiles for edgecases)